January 2, 2021 3 min read

 In an uncertain economic environment where every employee must perform at the highest level – it’s important to understand what you can do to uncover top talent.

-Sourcing job candidates is a valuable skill and often the most valuable step in the entire process.
+Sourcing job candidates is a valuable skill and often the most valuable step in the entire recruitment process.

-At my executive recruiting firm, The Duffy Group, we use a process called recruitment that is based on the knowledge that every client has a compelling story and unique hiring needs.
+At my executive recruiting firm, The Duffy Group, we use a process called recruitment research that is based on the knowledge that every client has a compelling story and unique hiring needs.
 The research part of the process can be the difference between making a winning hiring decision – or not.

 Your company should be your candidates

-It starts by taking an in-depth look at your history, key differentiators, penchant for community giving, and even how your workforce celebrates success.
+It starts by taking an in-depth look at your business history, key differentiators, penchant for community giving, and even how your workforce celebrates success.
 All of these things are selling points to get potential candidates over the finish line.

 Once you take a deep dive into your company, turn your attention to the open position, reaching beyond the job description to glean as many insights as possible.
 Use this fact-finding process to clarify what makes the position different from similar roles at other businesses, identify competitors with best-in-class talent and list the skills critical for success.